ualtinbas/CS412_Machine-Learning/README.md

 We are using the following external resource to process the comments of our tweets: https://kubrakurt.medium.com/python-ile-film-yorumlar%C4%B1n%C4%B1n-duygu-analizi-250870ee175c

-Big thanks to my classmate [Uğurhan Altınbaş](https://github.com/ualtinbas), without his help this project would not have been nearly as enjoyable nor successful.
+Big thanks to my classmate [Bilgehan Çağıltay](https://github.com/DivinorWieldor), without his help this project would not have been nearly as enjoyable nor successful.